Bin-Ostrowski/e-commerce-back-end/README.md

 # E-Comerse Back End

   ## Description
-  This application allowes an internet retail company to organize their store's back end information so it can be viewed on on the store's front end website.
+  This application allowes an internet retail company to organize their store's back end data so it can be viewed on the store's front end website.

   ## Table of Content
   - [Description](#description)